opensearch-project/documentation-website/_monitoring-your-cluster/pa/rca/shard-hotspot.md

 state | Object | The state of the cluster determined by the RCA.
 The `state` can be `healthy`, `unhealthy`, or `unknown`.
 HotClusterSummary.HotNodeSummary.number_of_nodes | Integer | The number of nodes in the cluster.
 HotClusterSummary.HotNodeSummary.number_of_unhealthy_nodes | Integer | The number of nodes found to be in an `unhealthy` state.
-HotClusterSummary.HotNodeSummary.HotResourceSummary.resource_type | Object | The type of resource checked, either "cpu usage" or "heap".
+HotClusterSummary.HotNodeSummary.HotResourceSummary.resource_type | Object | The type of resource causing the unhealthy state, either "cpu usage" or "heap".
 HotClusterSummary.HotNodeSummary.HotResourceSummary.resource_metric | String | The definition of the resource_type.
 Either "cpu usage(num of cores)" or "heap alloc rate(heap alloc rate in bytes per second)".
-HotClusterSummary.HotNodeSummary.HotResourceSummary.threshold | Float | The value that determines if a resource is highly utilized.
+HotClusterSummary.HotNodeSummary.HotResourceSummary.threshold | Float | The value that determines if a resource is contended.
 HotClusterSummary.HotNodeSummary.HotResourceSummary.value | Float | The current value of the resource.
-HotClusterSummary.HotNodeSummary.HotResourceSummary.time_period_seconds | Time | The amount of time that the resource_type has to be above the threshold value in order to mark the shard state as `unhealthy`.
+HotClusterSummary.HotNodeSummary.HotResourceSummary.time_period_seconds | Time | The amount of time a shard is monitored before its state was declared as healthy or unhealthy.
 HotClusterSummary.HotNodeSummary.HotResourceSummary.meta_data | String | The metadata associated with the resource_type.

+In the preceding example response, `meta_data` is `QRF4rBM7SNCDr1g3KU6HyA index9 0`.
+The `meta_data` string consists of three fields:

+- Node name: `QRF4rBM7SNCDr1g3KU6HyA`
+- Index name: `index9`
+- Shard ID: `0`

+This means that the shard `0` of index `index9` on node `QRF4rBM7SNCDr1g3KU6HyA` is hot.